Dong Yuhui

-Dong Yuhui (董宇輝 (Dǒng Yǔhuī)) is a former English tutor turned live-streamer and internet celebrity, known for his work with New Oriental Education & Technology Group.
+Dong Yuhui (董宇輝 (Dǒng Yǔhuī); born 1993) is a former English tutor turned live-streamer and internet celebrity, known for his work with New Oriental Education & Technology Group.
 He gained popularity through his unique approach to live-streaming sales, combining English learning tips and culture awareness content with product pitches on the Douyin platform.
-He is currently a senior partner of East Buy, and the Vice President of the Cultural and Tourism branch of New Oriental.
+He was once a senior partner of East Buy, and the Vice President of the Cultural and Tourism branch of New Oriental.
+He departed New Oriental in August 2024 and currently leads his own e-commerce business "Time with Yuhui".

 Life and career

 Dong Yuhui grew up in the rural area of Tongguan, Shanxi province.
 He graduated from the Tourism College of Xi'an International Studies University in 2015.
 In early 2015, Dong Yuhui joined New Oriental and became a high school English teacher.
 In 2016, he was appointed the head of English teaching at New Oriental.
 He started teaching online courses in 2019 and once served as the head of Grade 12 English and director of training at New Oriental Online.
+At the age of 23, he became the institution's youngest teaching and research supervisor focusing on high school English.
+During his teaching career, he had taught more than 500,000 students.

 Following a state policy shift in late 2021 which substantially trimmed the private tutoring industry, Dong transitioned to live-streaming sales for New Oriental.
-This career shift was part of the company's pivot from education services to e-commerce with a focus on agricultural product sales, under the rebranded name Oriental Select.
+This career shift was part of the company's pivot from education services to e-commerce with a focus on agricultural product sales, under the rebranded name Oriental Select (东方甄选).

 In his live stream sessions, Dong combined product pitches with educational content, blending English language tips and cultural references to engage his audience.
+He incorporates diverse subjects into his sales scripts, touching upon history, physics, chemistry, astronomy, and biology.
+He shares personal and relatable stories, such as tales of social fatigue and the comforts of family life, to build emotional trust with his audience.
 This approach differentiated him from other live-streaming hosts and attracted increasing following since June 2022.
 Oriental Select saw a rapid revenue increase due to Dong's presence.

 As of December 2023, Dong has nearly 1.5 million followers on Wei Bo, 10 times the 116,000 followers of East Buy's official account (the company that operates the live streaming platform Oriental Select).
 On Douyin, the Chinese version of TikTok, Dong has around 22 million followers on his personal account, while the company's official Douyin account – its main online presence where a team of about 10 hosts including Dong regularly appear – has around 29 million followers.